-- This position requires a current valid Licensed Respiratory Therapist issued in the state where the person will practice, and the candidate must be a graduate of an approved school of nursing.
+- This position requires a current valid Licensed Nurse issued in the state where the person will practice, and the candidate must be a graduate of an approved school of nursing.

-- Must have thorough knowledge of respiratory techniques, and practices.
+- Must have thorough knowledge of nursing, techniques, and practices.

 - Must have a thorough knowledge of the specialized procedures applied, and equipment used, in the assigned unit.

-- Must be able to demonstrate leadership and organizational skills, and provide positive attitude, and direction for the nursing staff.
+- Must be able to demonstrate leadership and organizational skills, and provide positive attitude, direction, and discipline for the nursing staff.

-- Up-to-date physical assessment skills and comprehensive knowledge of respiratory principles are required.
+- Up-to-date physical assessment skills and comprehensive knowledge of nursing principles are required.

 - Must be CPR certified.

 - Recent experience in geriatric or rehabilitative nursing and experience preferred.